top of page

 • And, crucially, documenting those decisions

 It’s not about doing the regulator’s job.
-It’s about protecting your firm and your clients.
+It’s about protecting your firm and your clients (and your reputation).

 Rebuilding Trust With the Regulator

-One of the most powerful things law firms can do now is show the regulator that they take their responsibilities seriously — and that they’re capable of managing the risks without overregulation.
-That starts with:
+One of the most powerful things law firms in Australia can do now before Tranche 2 goes live is show the regulator that they take their responsibilities seriously and that they’re capable of managing the risks without overregulation.

 • Well-designed AML programs